Alejogb1/job-board/blog-data/why-is-await-a-reserved-word-in-jest-tests.md

 id: "why-is-await-a-reserved-word-in-jest-tests"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 It's something I've bumped into a few times, particularly when refactoring older test suites, and it often generates confusion.
 The short answer is that `await` being a reserved word within the scope of jest tests, specifically those using the asynchronous test function framework, is fundamentally about controlling the execution flow of asynchronous operations and ensuring test assertions are made at the correct points in time.
 It's not just a syntactic quirk; it’s a crucial mechanism for reliable and predictable test outcomes.

 My past experience with this comes from a large-scale web application where we had to shift from a synchronous testing paradigm to one that embraced asynchronous operations, particularly when dealing with network requests, animations, and complex state transitions.
 We had test failures that seemed utterly baffling until we understood the asynchronous nature of javascript and how jest handles it.
 The core problem is that JavaScript is fundamentally single-threaded, and asynchronous operations don’t pause the execution thread; instead, they schedule callbacks for execution at some point in the future.
 This means that without a mechanism to pause the execution of a test until an async operation completes, assertions might be made before the actual outcome is realized, leading to flaky or false positive tests.